omardecai/s24-corg-buzzy-blinky-toy-omardecai/demos/4-led-blink-pattern/README.md

 * Simultaneously bink the red & green leds with independent brightness patterns.

 * Change the speed that the brighness patterns change (faster or slower).

+## Modifications

+* Added red and green blinking with independent brighntess patterns.

+* Changed speed that the brightness patterns change